HoTT/Coq-HoTT/INSTALL.md

    The library can be loaded into a Coq session with `Require Import HoTT.`

-5. If you use ProofGeneral (PG), do not forget to change the name of the Coq program called by PG.
+5. If you use ProofGeneral (PG) for browsing existing theories, it should just work.
+But in case you want to create theories outside the `HoTT/theories` directory, do not forget to change the name of the Coq program called by PG.
 For instance you can edit the name of the executable called by PG by typing `M-x customize-variable`, then `coq-prog-name` which displays a customization utility.
 Another option is to type `M-x